-In last tutorial we focused on how to prepare test bed to minimize test environment defects.
-In continuation with the same tutorial, today we will learn how to setup and maintain test environment and important test data management techniques.
+In the last tutorial, we focused on how to prepare Test Bed to minimize Test Environment defects.
+In continuation with the same tutorial, today we will learn how to set up and maintain Test Environment and important Test Data Management techniques.

-The most important factor for test environment is to replicate it as close to the end user environment as possible.
+The most important factor for the test environment is to replicate it as close to the end-user environment as possible.
 Commonly, end users are not expected to perform any configuration or installations by themselves as a complete product or system is shipped out to them.
-Hence, by that definition even the test teams need not explicitly perform such configurations.
+Hence, by that definition, even the test teams need not explicitly perform such configurations.

-Example: if you have to test an application (with its associated middleware to be installed and configured) on a system across various OS platforms, etc. – the best way to address this is to use virtualization or cloud environments.
-Have a master system where in all the applications and needed middleware are correctly installed and configured.
+Have a master system wherein all the applications and needed middleware are correctly installed and configured.
 Then make this system a master image by capturing it and clone several instances from this same image such that each user feels like he has a dedicated system with the application under test.

 Test Environment Setup Process